kubeflow/website/content/docs/started/k8s/overview.md

 +++
-title = "Kubeflow on Existing Kubernetes Clusters" description = "Instructions for installing Kubeflow on your existing Kubernetes cluster with list of supported options" weight = 1
+title = "Deploying Kubeflow on Existing Clusters" description = "Instructions for installing Kubeflow on your existing Kubernetes cluster with list of supported options" weight = 1
 +++